 - PVT report

 Gauge data requires QAQC checks before the data can be interpreted.
 Saphir includes QAQC tools to check and edit the data for the following corrections

 - Tidal correction

 - Converting to bottom hole pressure

-Automatic shut-in identification in KAPPA Server can detect shut-ins from raw gauge data.
-Pressures and rates are then synchronized and the detected shut-ins are automatically sent to Saphir NL for analysis.
+Automatic shut-in identification in KAPPA-Server can detect shut-ins from raw gauge data.
+Pressures and rates are then synchronized and the detected shut-ins are automatically sent to Saphir for analysis.

 Deconvolution aims to increase the area of investigation observed in a relatively short build-up period by converting the entire pressure history into an equivalent single rate drawdown.